Convex ordering and quantification of quantumness: Introduction

 \section{Introduction}

-Characterizing the differences between quantum physics and classical physics is of fundamental interest for understanding of the quantumness of nature.
-Usually there are quantum counterparts of classical physics, such as the coherent states in the system of the harmonic oscillator, or factorizable quantum states in the field of quantum entanglement.
-These pure counterparts can be generalized to mixed quantum states via a classical mixtures of these pure ones.
-Thus, we obtain the convex set of states having classical counterparts with respect to some physical properties to be specified.
+Characterizing the differences between the quantum and classical domain of physics is of fundamental interest for uncovering the quantumness of nature.
+Typically there are quantum counterparts to classical physics, such as coherent states in the system of the harmonic oscillator, or product states in the field of compound systems.
+Using classical statistical mixing, these pure states may be generalized to mixed classical ones.
+Thus, we obtain convex sets of states having a classical analogue with respect to a given physical property.
+Different measures have been introduced for quantifying the amount of quantumness of states having no such classical correspondence.
+These measures induce an ordering prescription enabling us to compare the quantumness of different states.

-In general, it is of great interest to compare the nonclassicality of different physical states.
-For the comparison, an ordering procedure is required.
-The standard approach is given in terms of measures for quantifying the amount of nonclassicality of a given state.

-In the system of the harmonic oscillator one of the early attempts to quantify the amount of nonclassicality -- in terms of coherent states -- has been given by the trace-distance of an arbitrary state from the set of all nonclassical states~\cite{TraceDist,TraceDist2}.
-This led to a number of nonclassicality measures based on distances, e.g. Hilbert-Schmidt-norm based measures~\cite{HSDist,HSDist2}, or the Bures distance~\cite{BuresDist}.
-Another approach is based on the Fischer information~\cite{Fischer}, which can be related to the distance based ones.

-Some measures consider the arising negativities of the $P$~function for nonclassical states.
-A quantifier is the amount of Gaussian noise which is needed for the elimination of negativities within the $P$~function~\cite{Gauss1,Gauss12,Gauss2}.
-Whereas, the negativities of the Wigner function itself are also used for the quantification of nonclassicality~\cite{NegWiegner}.
+In the system of the harmonic oscillator, one of the early attempts to quantify the amount of nonclassicality has been given by the trace-distance of an arbitrary state to the set of all classical ones being mixtures of coherent states~\cite{TraceDist,TraceDist2}.
+This led to a number of distance based nonclassicality probes, e.g., Hilbert-Schmidt-norm~\cite{HSDist,HSDist2} or the Bures distance~\cite{BuresDist} measures.
+Some nonclassicality metrics are based on the amount of Gaussian noise which is needed for the elimination of any quantum interference within the corresponding phase-space representation~\cite{Gauss1,Gauss12,Gauss2} or they directly use the negativities within the quasiprobability distribution~\cite{NegWiegner,FM10} as an indicator of the amount of nonclassicality.